March 30, 2026 • By William Timlen

 Like the Ruy Lopez, the Caro-Kann prioritizes solid development and center control.
 But unlike the Lopez, it does so while maintaining maximum flexibility.
 Black stays flexible, maintains structural soundness, and often finds themselves with a pleasant middlegame despite White's first-move advantage.
 It's the opening of players who understand that good positions accumulate advantage over time.

-What Chess Openings Teach Us About Life and Work
+What Chess Openings Teach Us About Life

 Here's what I've come to understand after thousands of hours of chess: opening choices reveal personality and philosophy.
 The aggressiveness of the Italian Game reflects a different worldview than the solidity of the London System.
 And every opening teaches something valuable.